Wild Life (Wings album)

-Wild Life is the debut studio album by the British-American rock band Wings and the third studio album by Paul McCartney after the breakup of the Beatles.
-The album was mainly recorded in seven sessions between 24 July and 4 September 1971 (additional overdubs were added during sessions in October 1971), at EMI Studios (now Abbey Road Studios) by McCartney, his wife Linda, session drummer Denny Seiwell, whom they had worked with on the McCartneys' previous album Ram, and guitarist Denny Laine, formerly of the English rock band the Moody Blues.
-It was released by Apple Records on 7 December in the UK and US, to lukewarm critical and commercial reaction.
+Wild Life is the debut studio album by the British-American rock band Wings and the third studio album by Paul McCartney after the break-up of the Beatles.
+The album was mainly recorded in late July 1971, with additional overdub sessions in September and October, at EMI Studios in London.
+The line-up consisted of McCartney, his wife Linda, session drummer Denny Seiwell, whom the duo had worked with on their previous album Ram, and guitarist Denny Laine, formerly of the English rock band the Moody Blues.
+Paul McCartney's goal for the album was to record the songs quickly, in a few takes and with minimal overdubs.